Life Cycle

 Webhook sent: holder_verification.created.

-Your holder verification has been processed and it’s being evaluated.
+Your holder verification it’s being processing.

-Webhook sent: holder_verification.processed.
+Webhook sent: holder_verification.processing.

 Rejected